3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Benefits

-Studies have shown that an imbalance between muscles on one side of the body compared to the other may lead to injury or muscle strength loss if not corrected.3 One way to correct this is to focus extra attention on the weaker half (Plus, who wants asymmetrical back muscles?).
+Studies have shown that an imbalance between muscles on one side of the body compared to the other may lead to injury or muscle strength loss if not corrected.5 One way to correct this is to give extra attention to the weaker side to avoid asymmetrical back muscles.

 The single arm row concentrates on all the back muscles on the corresponding side.